ACM-Fellow 2001 Award Ceremony (Amateur Video) Play

 A central capability of an MDBS is the multidatabase definition and manipulation language, e.g. our MSQL for the relational data.
 This capability lacked to DBSs.
 Today, research on the multidatabase systems is among most popular topics.
 Most of DBSs silently became MDBSs, e.g., MsAccess, SQL-Server, Sybase, Interbase, Oracle, MySQL, even DB2 (the latest among the converted ones).
 Postgres resisted up to now (Feb.
 2016).
 The industrial multidatabase capabilities are still rather limited as compared to those known at the research level.
 See, e.g., the capabilities proposed by MSQL language.
 See our journal papers on it or M. Rusinkiewicz & al book.
 Many research issues remain open.
 Techniques for MDBSs apply also generally to Meta-search engines on Internet.
 E.g., Rob's SearchEngineZ interfacing dozens of search engines.
 Or the MetaCrawler that searches Google, Yahoo, Bing an others.
 Also - EDreams, Google Shopping, Comparateur Obsèques i.e., Funeral Cost Comparator (I get this and similar friendly spam daily since my retirement started) …

-A structural number basically represents a graph.
+A structural number (SN) basically represents a graph.
 Any graph, not only an electrical circuit.
 Algebraic operations operate upon, in a particularly simple way.
-Enumerate all the circuits, trees, merge/cut edges… The Note proposes the first to my knowledge implementation of these operations that extended to hypergraphs as well.
-We apply all this to generate electric circuit parameter formulae, especially for impedance.
+Enumerate all the circuits, trees, merge/cut edges… The Note clarifies some aspects of SNs definition and manipulation, especially for, so-called, generalized SNs.
+The latter apply to hypergraphs.
+It also proposes the first to my knowledge implementation of the algebraic operations on NSs, extending to hypergraphs as well.
+We apply our method to generate electric circuit parameter formulae, especially for impedance.
 The Thesis described also my prototype.
-Little outdated, as stored on IBM punched cards.
+Not the Note.
+The prototype was indeed already little outdated.
+In particular, it was still stored on IBM punched cards.

 The graph manipulations characterize many domains.
-Our results were a tip of an iceberg, oriented towards our specific application.
-Nevertheless, as a generic graph management tool, they seemed at least competitive to the usual stuff.
-Despite, about nothing happened since.
+Our results were a tip of an iceberg, aiming at our specific application.
+Nevertheless, they were also a generic graph management tool.
+As such, NSs seemed competitive to the usual stuff, at least.
+Despite this potential, about nothing happened since.
 I could not spot any citation.
 One likely reason: the Note is invisible to main search engines.
 I guess publishing in French did not help.
-Also, the keyword structural numbers seems highly popular with Civil Engineering in a different sense.
+Also, the keyword “structural number” seems highly popular with Civil Engineering in a different sense.
 These references appear naturally first.

-More generally, I noticed only a handful of related papers.
-One was a 1972 paper from India on active electrical circuits.
-Then, a couple of Polish ones appeared in 80-90s.
-They applied, manually, the structural numbers to the mechanical engineering.
-So, a lot of interesting work apparently still remains.
+More generally, I could spot only a handful of related papers.
+One was a 1972 article from India on active electrical circuits.
+Then, a couple of Polish papers appeared in 80-90s.
+The authors applied manually the SNs to the mechanical engineering.
+So, a perspective of interesting work apparently still remains.

 Phonocardiogram (PCG) is the recording of heart sound (murmur).
 The manual signal interpretation by the physician may diagnose grave illnesses.
 Like for ECG.
 However, the former seems less popular then the latter.
 Probably since the manual processing is lengthily.
 My goal was to help it through digital filtering & automatic diagnosis.
 Using what was then called pattern recognition & now machine learning, usually.